gitter-badger/luda/site/html/_elements/grid.md

 ## Column Offsets
-Like column widths, column offsets also can be spefic or auto adjusted through offset utilities and margin utilities.
+Like column widths, column offsets can also be specfic or auto-adjusted.
+Let's see how to control column offsets with offset and margin utility classes.

-### Specfic Offsets
+### Specfic Column Offsets
-Add the offset utiltiy classes from `.offset-1` to `.offset-11` to control spefic offset distance.
+The specfic offset distances are from 1 column with to 11 columns width.
+You can add the offset utiltiy classes from `.offset-1` to `.offset-11` to control column offsets specificly.

 <div class="grid grid-example">
   <div class="col-11 offset-1"><p class="p6 bc-primary c-light ta-center">.offset-1</p></div>